Airbnb Host Fees Calculator (UK)

 How to calculate Airbnb host fees (step-by-step)

-- Add cleaning (if charged): this shows the gross booking value you’re modelling.
+2. Add cleaning (if charged): this gives the gross booking value you’re modelling.

 Airbnb host fees calculator UK: quick UK notes

-- Budget like a landlord: fees are one piece — cleaning, linen, utilities, maintenance and void risk shape real returns.
+• Budget beyond fees: cleaning, linen, utilities, maintenance and replacements shape real returns.

 FAQs